mhs/esp-idf/SpinDance_Fork_Changes_v4.4.2.md

 - **JWT Authorization for Protocomm WiFi Provisioning**
   - Added an auth token property to the Protocomm protobuf messages, which is supplied to an also added optional authorization callback for validation prior to scanning for or configuring a WiFi access point.
   - Embedded Starter Kit registers an authorization handler that validates the token as a JWT.
 This feature is disabled in the WiFi configuration in `devkit`.
   - Note: The was added for UV Angel to validate device claiming.
-Gentex Connected Smoke is also using a JWT during provisioning, but transfer of it over BLE occurs outside Protocomm.
+Gentex Connected Smoke is also using a JWT during provisioning, but transfer of the JWT is done via a custom BLE Protocomm endpoint.
   - Impacted ESP IDF files:
     - Protobuf definition files:
       - wifi_config.proto